lukeponga-dev/traffic-cameras-nz-app/README.md

 # 🚦 Kiwi Traffic Watch: NZ Speed & Traffic Cameras

-A modern, responsive web application for monitoring live traffic and speed cameras across New Zealand.
+A modern, responsive web application for monitoring live traffic and speed cameras across New Zealand, built with Next.js and the Google Maps Platform.

 ## ✨ Features

-- **🗺️ Interactive Map:** Display camera locations across New Zealand on an interactive map.
+- **🗺️ Interactive Map & Sidebar:** A unified, responsive interface with a main map view and a collapsible sidebar for camera searching and filtering.
-- **📷 Live Camera Feeds:** Provide live images from traffic cameras via interactive list and map.
+- **📷 Live Camera Feeds:** Live images from traffic cameras that automatically refresh, providing up-to-date visuals.
-- **📍 Geolocation:** Allow users to find their location and identify nearby cameras using the Google Maps Platform.
+- **📍 Real-Time Geolocation:** Find your current location on the map and see nearby cameras with a single click.
-- **🔍 Destination Search:** Enable destination search with driving directions using the Google Maps Platform.
-- **❤️ Favorites:** Let users save their most-viewed cameras for quick access.
+- **❤️ Favorites System:** Save your most-viewed cameras for quick and easy access from a dedicated favorites page.
-- **📊 Data Fetch and display:** Unified schema data fetching from trafficnz.info for camera information.
+- **🔍 Powerful Search & Filtering:** Instantly search for cameras by name, highway, or description, and filter by region.
+- **📱 Mobile-First Design:** A native-like experience on mobile with a dedicated bottom navigation bar and a responsive layout for all screen sizes.
+- **🚗 Driving Directions:** Get instant driving directions to any camera location via Google Maps.

 ## 🛠️ Tech Stack